telefonicaid/fiware-orion/doc/manuals/orion-api.md

 | `passwd`  | ✓        | string | Passphrase for the broker authentication.
 It is always offuscated when retrieving subscription information (e.g. `GET /v2/subscriptions`). |
 | `payload` | ✓        | string | The payload to be used in notifications.
 If omitted, the default payload (see [Notification Messages](#notification-messages) sections) is used.|

 If `mqttCustom` is used, then the considerations described in [Custom Notifications](#custom-notifications) section apply.
+For further information about MQTT notifications, see the specific [MQTT notifications](user/mqtt_notifications.md) documentation.

 ### Subscription List